 She went to Africa with Prince Harry and Archie

-The royal couple attended The Lion King premiere in support of their conservation work in Africa, and the whole family—Master Archie included—took an official tour of southern Africa fall 2019.
+The royal couple attended The Lion King premiere in support of their conservation work in Africa, and the whole family—Archie included—took an official tour of southern Africa in the fall of 2019.
 They stopped in South Africa, Malawi, Angola, and Botswana.
 Africa holds a special place in the couple’s hearts.
 Prince Harry, following in the footsteps of his mother, Princess Diana, has long been involved in conservation and community efforts there, and the Duchess has also traveled to Rwanda to work on World Vision Canada’s Clean Water Campaign.
 Plus, the couple, who met on a blind date, bonded early in their relationship on a camp-out in Botswana.
 “I managed to persuade her to come and join me in Botswana,” Prince Harry revealed in their engagement interview.
 “We camped out with each other under the stars.
 She came and joined me for five days out there, which was absolutely fantastic.”
 Prince Harry and Meghan also have a secret heartache that bonded them.